Trump Rally highlights GOP tension over how to win in 2022 - ExBulletin

 I’ve never seen so many Republicans run in a primary for governor, attorney general, Senate, said Chuck Coughlin, a Republican consultant who worked on statewide races in Arizona for two decades.
 Usually you get two, maybe three.
 But not five.

-His attacks on undocumented immigrants helped him endear himself to Arizona voters who had long backed politicians who had vowed to crack down on illegal immigration.
-And a stretch of Arizona’s border with Mexico has become home to part of Mr. Trump’s unfinished signature wall.
+One such activist, Kelly Townsend, now a state senator, addressed the crowd on Saturday and praised those who sought to delegitimize Mr Bidens’ victory.

-More recently, because of Mr. Finchem and other pro-Trump politicians, Arizona has been a hotbed of distortions about what happened in the 2020 election.
-The former president’s allies have demanded a audit in the state’s largest county, insisting the official result had been compromised by fraud.
+Arizona has been a hotbed of distortions over the 2020 election.
+The former president’s allies have demanded an audit in the state’s largest county, insisting the official result was compromised by the fraud.
 But when the results of the review were published in a report both commissioned and produced by Trump supporters, it ended up showing that he had in fact received 261 fewer votes than expected.

 Yet the myth persists.
 And those who question it quickly become the targets of the former president and his allies.
-They attacked two prominent Arizona Republicans, Governor Doug Ducey and State Attorney General Mark Brnovich, for their role in officially certifying Arizona’s election results.
+They attacked two prominent Arizona Republicans, Governor Doug Ducey and Attorney General Mark Brnovich for their role in officially certifying Arizona’s election results.

 Mr. Trump issued a statement on Friday, insisting that if Mr. Ducey decided to run for the US Senate seat occupied by Mark Kelly, a Democrat, the Governor would never have my endorsement or the support of MAGA Nation!